What is pog?

 Rich Feature Set: Pog provides a comprehensive set of features that would typically require multiple libraries or significant development time to implement, including:

-- Advanced flag parsing with type checking
+- Advanced flag parsing and pass-through wrappers

 - Interactive prompts and spinners